Petrie, F., Epiphytic Memory: A Cognitive Assemblage of Plant-Human-Technology, Leonardo, MIT Press. ...

 An artist article that discusses the theoertical and aesthetic elements of my work Epiphytic Memory.
-Accepted into Leonardo, to be published in 2023.
-The linked article is the final author pre-print, and has not been edited by the MIT Press editors.
+Published in Leonardo (MIT Press), vol 56, issue 5, 2023.

 Here I discuss my project Epiphytic Memory (at the time called 'Houses for Plants by Plants') at the Australasian Association of Digital Humanities' Conference, 2021.
 This was in the context of a panel on art, and technology, with art-historian Bridie Lonie, and artist David Green.